Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 }
 {% endhighlight %}

-You can "include" this function by saying the following in your main app (`server.js`) with two additional steps.
+You can have access to this constructor function in your main app (`server.js`) with two additional steps.
 First, you must add `Concordance` to `module.exports` in `concordance.js`.  `module.exports` is [the object that's actually returned as when you call require](http://stackoverflow.com/questions/5311334/what-is-the-purpose-of-node-js-module-exports-and-how-do-you-use-it).

 {% highlight javascript %}
 module.exports = Concordance;